rokka-io/rokka-site/source/_demos/02-signurl.md

 # Sign a rokka URL Demo

-This feature is not live yet on the server side.
+This feature is not yet documented.
 Will come soon.

 <div id="demoForm">